patrickpr/trapdirector/docs/30-install-auto.md

 ![install-3](img/install-auto-3.jpg)

+First, click on "Save Config" to save default parameters the setting page has discovered : IDO database, snmptranslate, etc...

 Enter this a a super user (like root) :

+Note : if you use postgreSQL, add "-b pgsql" to the script.

 ```
 [root@icinga trapdirector]# /usr/share/icingaweb2/modules/trapdirector/bin/installer.sh -c all -d /usr/share/icingaweb2/modules/trapdirector -p /opt/rh/rh-php71/root/usr/sbin/php-fpm -a apache -w /etc/icingaweb2